Dr Simon Paul James, BSc, MA, PhD

 My work engages with a wide range of issues in environmental philosophy, from Buddhist approaches to wildlife conservation to our moral relations with rock formations, and from the (so-called) problem of animal minds to the virtue ethical question of whether a good life must be a green life.

-In my spare time, I enjoy playing slide guitar and (with my wife, Helen) hiking in wild (or wildish) places.
+In my spare time, I enjoy playing guitar and (with Helen and my daughter Emily) walking in wild (or wildish) places.

 - Applied Phenomenology

 - Environmental philosophy